 …and leave Unemployment Insurance behind.

-The new problem created is that many employers are now desperate to hire help as they reopen and expand.
-This is leading employers to offer higher pay and perks to entice workers back.
+Many employers are now desperate to hire help as they try to reopen and expand.
+This is leading employers to offer higher pay and perks to entice workers back to the workforce.

 When evaluating your return to work, here are some key points to consider:

-2. UI won’t last forever, and by getting a jump on the job market now, you will face less competition for jobs.
+2. UI won’t last forever, and by getting a jump on the job market now, you will face less competition for jobs now than as the summer progresses.
 This increases your chances of landing work.
-Keep in mind that when it ends, EVERYONE will be looking for work.
+Keep in mind that when it ends September 6th, EVERYONE will be looking for work.

-3. Better wages.
+3. Better wages now.
 Many employers are currently increasing their pay to lure people back to work.
 These wage increases and sign-on bonuses will likely NOT remain in place this fall when more people seek work (supply vs. demand).

 4. Future retirement.
 Since UI is not considered wages when calculating Social Security benefits, this can adversely affect your future benefits.
 Also, while not working you are sacrificing any 401k retirement contributions and employer matching.